ORCID/double-orcid-auth-node/case_03.md

 - DOI Dudes already has permission to access the user's ORCID record (ex: granted while submitting a manuscript to another journal)
 - Confirmation screen is shown after user grants permission to Publisher Pals prompting user to grant permission to DOI Dudes
-- Confirmation screen is shown after user grants permission to DOI Dudes
+- No confirmation screen is shown after user grants permission to DOI Dudes - DOI Dudes immediately closes permission request window automatically

 ###1.
 Connect iD to Publisher Pals
 On the Publisher Pals site, user clicks **Create or Connect your ORCID iD**